csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 ---
-title: Precise Rectangle and Circle Class
+title: Precise Rectangle
 ---

+In this lab you will first edit an existing program then create a new program "from scratch".
+You will also explore C\# documentation and learn new useful IDE features.

 # Writing Your Own PreciseRectangle Class